🧩 Platform-driven Product Development 💡 ⏩ Ship faster ⏩

 🗂️ Git has an unfortunate name

-Git, which was created 20 years, has revolutionized software development workflow and collaboration.
+Git, which was created 20 years, and various hosting platforms, has revolutionized software development workflow and collaboration.
 The name Git was chosen by its creator, Linus Torvalds, and has a humorous backstory rooted in both practicality and world-class trolling.
 In British slang, "git" is an insult meaning an unpleasant or silly person, which Torvalds acknowledged with characteristic Finnish bluntness: “I'm an egotistical ___, and I name all my projects after myself.
 First Linux, now Git.”

 Most of us software developers, especially in OSS culture, appreciate a little humor and self-deprecation (it's basically a job requirement at this point).
 However, those from other disciplines seem to have an inexplicable aversion to anything with the word "git" in it.
 Perhaps this is understandable -- why would I ever use a tool that literally calls me stupid in the name?
 That must mean I'm stupid if I use it, right?
 This appears to be a subconscious psychological defense mechanism that is surprisingly hard to overcome.
 It unfolds something like this: